lucidsoftware/lucid-programming-competition-2018/problems/quick-chats/description.md

 # Quick Chats

 Generic Game Studios Inc. is a game company with an open floor plan.
-It's great for communication, but sometimes it feels *too* open, because it's not always clear how to most efficiently plan a route to a coworker.
+It's great for communication, but sometimes it feels *too* open, because it's not always clear how to most efficiently plan an efficient route to visit a coworker.
 In addition to the raw distance from one desk to another, passing by a desk always seems to trigger a conversation with the person sitting at that desk.
 Help GGS employees find their way quickly through the office.

 ## Notes